Lesterpaintstheworld/aider/website/docs/usage/conventions.md

 like whether to provide type hints, which libraries or packages to prefer, etc.

-The easiest way to do that with aider_nova is to simply create a small markdown file and include it in the chat.
+The easiest way to do that with aider is to simply create a small markdown file and include it in the chat.

 For example, say we want our python code to: